BruOp/personal-website/content/blog/ibl/index.md

 \end{aligned}
 $$

-Notice we've expressed this in a way that incorporates the denominator of the BRDF into our $V$ term.
+Note that we've expressed this in a way that incorporates the denominator of the BRDF into our $V$ term.
 For more detail on this term, I've found [this section](https://google.github.io/filament/Filament.html#materialsystem/specularbrdf) of the Filament documentation to be helpful.

 Finally, our Fresnel term will use the Schlick approximation: